draftverify/draftverify.com/index.md

 <section class="section center" style="background:#f7f9fc;">
   <div class="container">
     <div class="kicker">6.
 Conformance</div>
-    <h2 class="h2">Meeting the Global DraftVerify Standard</h2>
+    <h2 class="h2">What It Means to Meet the DraftVerify Standard</h2>

     <p style="max-width:820px;margin:0 auto;">
-      Conformance requires all three pillars—Keg Tags, NFC Coupler Tags, and the Digital Registry.
+      Conforming venues and partners use all three pillars—Keg Tags, NFC Coupler Tags, and the Digital Registry—to manage NA draft.
+Together they create the only end-to-end system designed specifically for verified non-alcoholic service.
-      Together they form the world’s only complete, verifiable, globally aligned NA draft identity system.
     </p>

     <p style="max-width:820px;margin:10px auto 0;">
-      At the time of publication, <strong>DraftVerify</strong> remains the only system capable of delivering this full pathway from brewery to faucet.
+      At the time of publication, <strong>DraftVerify</strong> is the only system capable of delivering this complete pathway from brewery to faucet.
     </p>

     <div style="margin-top:24px;">
-      <a class="btn gold" href="{{ '/contact/' | relative_url }}">Request a Starter Kit</a>
+      <a class="btn primary" href="{{ '/contact/' | relative_url }}">Request a Starter Kit</a>
     </div>
   </div>
 </section>